 In view of the definitions given above, the policy is applicable on all Directors, Key managerial Personnel, Senior Management and other employees of the Company.

-The Nomination and Remuneration committee of the Company shall be comprised of at least three non-executive directors out of which at least fifty percent of the directors shall be independent directors, as may be re-constituted by the Board from time to time.
+The Nomination and Remuneration committee of the Company shall be comprised of at least three non-executive directors out of which at least 2/3rd of the directors shall be independent directors, as may be re-constituted by the Board from time to time.